ITU-BDSA2024-GROUP30/Chirp/docs/Sophie.md

 ### Release

-<p>Figure XXXXX below is an illustration of our release process.
-A release can be triggered on push from any branch, but requires a tag that matches the pattern '*.*.*'.
+Figure XXXXX below is an illustration of our release process.
+A release can be triggered on push from any branch, but requires a tag that matches the pattern '*.*.*', e.g. 1.0.0.
-Upon pushing a tag, the release workflow will activate and create releases for 3 operating systems: Windows, MacOS and Linux.
-Depending on whether the sub-release targets Windows or one of the two others, the executablefile will be respectively Chirp.exe or Chirp.
+Upon pushing a tag, the release workflow will activate and create three releases for each of the following operating systems: Windows, MacOS and Linux.
+Depending on whether the sub-release targets Windows or one of the other two operating systems, the executable file will be named Chirp.exe or Chirp respectively.
-Our release is created from the ChirpWeb.csproj file, zipped and uploaded to Github where anyone can download them.</p>
+Our release is created from the `ChirpWeb.csproj` file, zipped and uploaded to GitHub where anyone can download them.

 [MAYBE MENTION THAT RELEASE DOESN'T WORK]